 This page contains photos of past, present and possibly future projects.

-rebuilt it combining a couple of bodies and modified it to eliminate the hood and side pod seams.
-Thought it was pretty cool
+combining a couple of bodies and modified it to eliminate the hood and side pod seams.
+Painted it a light Blue

+Reccarro's.
 This car loved to cruise at 80+ mph and still get great mileage.
 Good all around car, fairly dependable, but the

 absolute worst car I've ever owned in the snow!
-In hind sight, it might have been the tires (Kleber), but really awfull especially for a front driver.
+We tried mounting snows but still really awful, especially for a front driver.

 Great summer car though.
-Drove it four years, 80-84 and gave it away after the wife spun out with it twice in one
+Drove it four years, 80-84 and gave it away after the wife spun out with it twice in one winter day!

 More photos of this car can be found at - My Porcshe 914 - .

-a local (Lancaster, later Hudson, MA) Manx clone and just had to build it.
-(Click here to
+body, a local (Lancaster, later Hudson, MA) Manx clone and just had to build it.
+(Click here

-It has a real nice hand laid fiberglass body with big gelcoat metalflake, and a nice
+It had a real nice hand laid fiberglass body with big gelcoat blue metalflake, and a nice

 color.
-Speedo is from a superbug and included the fuel gauge, seats from a 80's Honda Civic
+Speedo is from a superbug with integral fuel gauge, seats from a 80's Honda Civic

 and they fit pretty nice.

-The car is now in the hands of a good friend and gets plenty of use in the summer
+Sold it to finance the Speedster build.
+The car is now in the hands of a good friend (Howsie)

 As a kit car or replicar, this car is true to the original Porsche design with an air-cooled rear engine.
 I ran a CB